NCAS-CMS/cfdm/docs/source/tutorial.rst

-* a formula for converting coordinate values taken from the dimension or auxiliary coordinate constructs to a different coordinate system, stored in a `CoordinateConversion` class instance.
+* a formula for converting coordinate values taken from the dimension or auxiliary coordinate constructs to a different coordinate system, stored in a `CoordinateConversion` class instance, which is accessed with the `~CoordinateReference.get_coordinate_conversionm` method, or `~CoordinateReference.coordinate_conversion` attribute, of the coordinate reference construct.

 .. code-block:: python
    :caption: *Get the coordinate converion and inspect its parameters